Associate Director for Leadership Initiatives

 Nayeli Lopez is from Laredo, Texas.
 She is a Spanish major with two minors in Secondary Education and Music.
 Nayeli is passionate about leadership and is an advocate for Women's Leadership and Higher Education.
 She presented her research on Stress at the National Collegiate Leadership Conference in the University of Arizona in February 2014.
 She attended the Women's Leadership Forum in College Station in March where she took workshops on several Women's Topics.
 She also presented at the Undergraduate Research Symposium on Women's Leadership in April 2014.
 Nayeli was also chosen to be an advocate for Hispanic Higher Education and represent the university at the Hispanic Association of Colleges and Universities in Washington, DC in April.
 Throughout Nayeli’s undergraduate years, she has been very active with student organizations.
 She is the founder and President of SHSU’s Ballet Folklorico.
 Nayeli has also been a member of the LULAC organization, the Bearkat Marching Band, a Diamond Kat with SHSU baseball, and serves as a mentor for transfer students through Emerging Leaders.
 In her free time, she enjoys dancing, playing her trumpet, and fashion design.
 Nayeli's goal is to work as a spanish interpreter and own her Folklorico Dance Studio.

-Student Assistant for Service Programs
+Graduate Assistant for Service Programs